vlntnwbr/beatsaver-manager/.vscode/README.md

 ```
 **Expected Results**
 1. Playlist is skipped because it doesn't exist
-2. Playlist "_test2" and level "Exkimo Callboy - Hypa Hypa" are removed
+2. Playlist "_test2" and level "Eskimo Callboy - Hypa Hypa" are removed

 ### Remove a Playlist But Keep All The Songs
 ```